System Architecture

 • Artifact hash derived from the foregoing components

 The artifact hash binds evaluation context and state into a single deterministic output.
-Artifacts are not advisory outputs.
-They are computational state anchors.
+Artifacts function as computational state anchors.

 5. State Enforcement Gate

-The state enforcement gate prevents unauthorized mutation of certification or authorization state.
+The state enforcement gate prevents unauthorized mutation of authorization state.

 Recomputed Verification